MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagcompanyname-canonical-property.md

 api_type:
 - HeaderDef
 ms.assetid: 87bc5753-ef39-4275-a850-cfeb340a4a8b
-description: "Contains the recipient's company name."
+description: "Contains the recipient's company name.
+These properties are defined by the recipient and the recipient's organization."
 ---

 # PidTagCompanyName Canonical Property